 - Lots of social proof.
 Every single website is using some form of social proof to credentialize themselves and build trust with users.

-- Some of our favorite simple designs have added quite a bit to their design (we are looking at you Slack).
+- More complex designs.
+Some of our favorite simple designs have added quite a bit to their design (we are looking at you Slack).

-- Product images and animations are starting to supplant illustrations.
+- Product images and animations.
+These are starting to supplant illustrations.
 Humans are potentially making a comeback.
-Drift still uses humans (my friend Sam still not featured, sorry Sam) as well as a few of our top sites in 2020.
+Drift still uses humans (My friend Sam's still not featured.
+Sorry, Sam.) as well as a few of our top sites in 2020.

-- Social proof has stayed consistent with customer logos being the most consistent form of building trust.
+- Customer logos as social proof.
+The emphasis on social proof has stayed consistent.
+This year, customer logos seemed to be the most important form of building trust.
 If they have worked with Amazon or Google we know!